arteml12345/Artem_Lytvyn_Preply/README.md

 linkedin.com/in/artem-lytvyn-1aa135b3

-Data Scientist - Technical interview.pdf is an original task that ireceived
+Data Scientist - Technical interview.pdf is an original task that I received

 Data Scientist Artem Lytvyn.docx is a file with my answers and solutions